ajeeq/mimoclone/README.md

 ### Installing

-* Fork or clone (download az zip) this repository.
+* Fork or clone (download as zip) this repository.
 * Run ```npm install``` in the terminal.

 ### Executing program